zju3dv/mvpose/README.md

-# PVNet: Pixel-wise Voting Network for 6DoF Pose Estimation
+# Fast and Robust Multi-Person 3D Pose Estimation from Multiple Views